 The final battle is a tale for legends, a classic David versus Goliath, but with sheer perseverance and rage, nothing can stand in Doom Guy’s way.
 Maybe this is why the developers decided to bring on the added challenge of fewer resources while you still can farm them easily in the game, having to go that extra step makes it that much interesting.

 You can spend hours playing Doom Eternal and not feel tired as there is a constant theme of repeated action and the need to save the world will have you logging more hours than you initially intended, but with that, you will often find yourself climbing into every crevice in the wall to collect a trophy or get a 1UP.
-This will have you log in more hours than the campaign and is a good departure from the chaos when the dust is settled.
+This will have you log in more hours than the campaign and is a good departure from the chaos when the dust has settled.

-While Doom Eternal isn’t a 40-hour game that will keep you stuck in front of the console for a week, it will certainly help ease the discomfort of the current global pandemic and have you release much tension and get a sense of relief.
+While Doom Eternal isn’t a 40-hour game that will keep you stuck in front of the console for a week, it will undoubtedly help ease the discomfort of the current global pandemic and have you release much tension and get a sense of relief.